desouzapreston/python_web_scraper/README.md

 Check out the most current updates to this project with the README.pdf above.
 1) If running in Github, simply click on the README.pdf
 2) If running in Integrated Development Environment (VSCODE, ECLIPSE, etc), Right click->Reveal in explorer->Open file through File Explorer (Windows) or Finder (MacOS)

+ ### This isn't the documentation for the readme - Please open the README.PDF above.
+Not this readme.md !